 Recipe Tip

 • Waxy is best.
-Yukon gold potatoes have the perfect consistency for Duchess potatoes.
+Yukon gold potatoes have the perfect consistency for this recipe.

 • Yolks and whole.
-Eggs are a must to stabilize the potatoes and help them hold their shape.
+Eggs are a must to stabilize the mixture and help them hold their shape.

 • Go for a 1M tip.
 If you choose too small of a piping tip it can be difficult to squeeze the potatoes through.